xbeat/Machine-Learning/README.md

 Introduction to Pandas

 Pandas is a powerful open-source Python library for data analysis and manipulation.
 It provides easy-to-use data structures and data analysis tools for working with structured (tabular, multidimensional, potentially heterogeneous) and time series data.

+## Mastering Validation Sets in Machine Learning

+Understanding Validation Sets

+The validation set approach is a fundamental technique in machine learning that involves partitioning available data into three distinct sets: training, validation, and test sets.
+This separation enables unbiased model evaluation and hyperparameter tuning while preventing data leakage.

 ## Differential Geometry in Machine Learning with Python